-Welcome to the Art Room!!!
+Welcome to the Art Room

-I am excited to connect with and teach your child/children this year.
+I am Ms. Heidi Thompson, the Art teacher, and I am excited to connect with and teach your child/children this year.
 My approach to art is filled with fun, creativity, and a lot of art production!
 We do get messy in here, so please have your child/children dress accordingly.

-About Ms. Thompson: Teaching art is a second career for me.
+Teaching art is a second career for me.
 I earned my master's degree from Concordia University and my special education degree from Lewis University.
 Before that, I graduated from Drexel University in Philadelphia and was an interior designer there.
 I truly enjoy working with students and helping them learn to express themselves in unique ways using their talents.
 I have been working in this school district since 2001, and both of my children graduated from our district high schools, one from Waubonsie and one from Metea.
 In my free time, I enjoy, cooking, biking, reading, fishing, and gardening with my son and daughter.

-We will be starting the year off with a review of the art elements of line, shape, color, form, texture, value, and space.
+We will be starting the year off with a review of the art elements of: line, shape, color, form, texture, value, and space.
 Throughout the year, many projects will be focused on giving children experiences with each of the above art elements.
-Upper grade levels also focus on art principles such as pattern, movement, balance, emphasis, unity, and movement.
+Upper grade levels also focus on art principles, such as: pattern, movement, balance, emphasis, unity, and movement.

 After this, each grade level will work on our annual projects.
 This year’s focus is cultures and celebrations.
 Each grade focuses on a different aspect of a culture’s rituals, traditions, and art so that all students can be exposed to a variety of styles and concepts from different cultures as they observe each other’s art displayed in our hallways.
 Please ask your child/children what we discussed in class about their artwork.